-Lifeco and its subsidiaries, including GWL, have \$1.35 trillion Canadian dollars in consolidated assets under administration and are members of the Power Financial Corporation group of companies.
+Lifeco and its subsidiaries, including GWL, have approximately \$1.4 trillion Canadian dollars in consolidated assets under administration as at 31 December 2018 and are members of the Power Financial Corporation group of companies.

 CLG is the parent of a group of companies whose principal activity is the transacting of ordinary long-term life assurance business, including seven insurance and reinsurance undertakings which are regulated either by the PRA in the UK or by the CBI in Ireland.
 In addition, CLG owns a number of fund management companies, service companies, brokerages and other related companies.